Richard J. Daley: Speaking style

 Daley, who never lost his blue-collar Chicago accent, was known for often mangling his syntax and other verbal gaffes.
 Daley made one of his most memorable verbal missteps in 1968, while defending what the news media reported as police misconduct during that year's violent Democratic convention, stating, "Gentlemen, get the thing straight once and for all – the policeman isn't there to create disorder, the policeman is there to preserve disorder."
 Daley's reputation for misspeaking was such that his press secretary Earl Bush would tell reporters, "Write what he means, not what he says."

 Legacy

 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Daley ranked as the fifth best American big-city mayor to serve between the years 1820 and 1993.
 The survey also saw Daley ranked the best big-city mayor to serve in office post-1960.
+A 1994 survey of experts on Chicago politics saw Daley ranked as one of the ten best mayors in the city's history (up to that time).

 On the 50th anniversary of Daley's first 1955 swearing-in, several dozen Daley biographers and associates met at the Chicago Historical Society.
 Historian Michael Beschloss called Daley "the pre-eminent mayor of the 20th century".
 Robert Remini pointed out that while other cities were in fiscal crisis in the 1960s and 1970s, "Chicago always had a double-A bond rating."
 According to Chicago folksinger Steve Goodman, "no man could inspire more love, more hate".

+Daley, through his political patronage and role as a political boss, helped advance the political careers of multiple Chicagoans.
+Notable protégés included Michael A. Bilandic, Jane Byrne, Neil Hartigan, and Edward Hanrahan.

-Daley's twenty-one-year tenure as mayor is memorialized in the following:
+Daley's twenty-one-year tenure as mayor is memorialized in the following public buildings: